We're sending your request, please wait.

 TWUSUPER must pay a ‘death benefit’ in accordance with the Fund's rules and super legislation.
 The death benefit includes the balance of a super or pension account and the payment of any death benefit if you held insurance cover.

 Getting help to manage your super

 Our super specialists can answer your general super enquiries.
-There's no extra cost to use this service.
 The team's available between 9am and 5pm.